FrontEndFoxes/curriculum/workshop/minis/mini7.md

 }
 ```

-Lets add some logic when we find a match:
+Lets add some logic when we find a match.
+Overwrite the `// MATCH` logic:

 ```js
 // MATCH